 Nokogiriyama (鋸山) literally means “saw-tooth mountain”, and yes, it lives up to its name.
 Located in Chiba Prefecture‘s Bōsō Peninsula, this 330m tall mountain commands spectacular views of Tokyo Bay and beyond on clear days.
 15 minutes walk from the harbour, you can elect to take the ropeway up or hike to the top through luscious greenery.
 The mountain is also home to Japan’s largest Buddha at the Nihon Dera Temple, 10 minutes walk from the ropeway station at the top.

-Be prepared for lines to take a photo on the saw-tooth itself, especially on weekends.
+You should expect lines for phototaking on the saw-tooth itself, especially on weekends.

 Getting there: From Tokyo Station, take the JR Sazanami Special Express to Kimitsu Station, then transfer to the Uchibo Line and get off at Hama-Kanaya Station (1.5 hours total).
 A much more interesting way to get there is to take the Keikyu Line from Shinagawa Station to Keikyu-Kurihama Station, then catch a 10 minute bus to Kurihama Port.
 From there, you can take a 40 minute ferry directly to Bōsō Peninsula.